Channel Models

 `GMEDS1`: The method introduced in the paper “Two New Sum-of-Sinusoids-Based Methods for the Efficient Generation of Multiple Uncorrelated Rayleigh Fading Waveforms”.
 This is the default method.

 `Xiao`: The method introduced in the paper “Novel Sum-of-Sinusoids Simulation Models for Rayleigh and Rician Fading Channels”.
-Please note that this is a stateless statistical model.
+Note that this is a stateless statistical model.
 Sequential application of this channel model may not always have smooth transition between the resulting channel gains.

 - sosNumSins: